forkkit/supertokens-node-mysql-ref-jwt/README.md

 - Uses this repo in their project.

 Referrals will be accepted only until this text is in the latest version of the README.md file

+## Further reading and understanding
+We have written a blog post about sessions in general:
+- [Part 1](https://medium.com/@supertokens.io/ee5245e6bdad): Introduction to session management, analysis of most commonly used session flows, and best practices
+- [Part 2](https://medium.com/@supertokens.io/91f27eeef460): Analysis of the session flow used by SuperTokens.

+To understand the logic behind how sessions are created, managed and destroyed, please refer to the [WiKi section](https://github.com/supertokens/supertokens-node-mysql-ref-jwt/wiki/Implementation-logic)

 ## Authors
 Created with :heart: by the folks at SuperTokens.
 We are a startup passionate about security and solving software challenges in a way that's helpful for everyone!
 Please feel free to give us feedback at team@supertokens.io, until our website is ready :grinning: